Mature Masculine

 The Magician who masters intention lives a directed life.
 He is not pushed around by circumstance or external pressure.
 He knows what he's doing and why.

-This doesn't mean rigidity.
+This does not mean rigidity.
 The Magician adjusts his intentions as he learns and grows.
-But even adjustment is intentional—a conscious choice rather than unconscious drift.
+But even adjustment is intentional, a conscious choice rather than unconscious drift.

 The ancestor of every action is a thought.
 The Magician thinks clearly before he acts.
 He chooses where to aim his life's energy.
-Something in reality responds to that clarity with surprising consistency.
+Reality responds to that clarity with surprising consistency.